- B.A., American Studies, summa cum laude, University of Notre Dame, 1986

 Having visited more than 45 countries, he enjoys taking students on international study trips, including destinations such as Cuba, China, and countries in Africa.
 In 2005, the East Tennessee Historical Society awarded him its Teaching Excellence Award.
 In 2014, he received the MOSAIIC (Multicultural Opportunities, Strategies, and Institutional Inclusiveness Conference) Award from the Central Kentucky Diversity Consortium.

 A member of Phi Beta Kappa, he was the 2006-2007 president of the Appalachian Studies Association.
 He continues to work on a project analyzing maps that Berea students drew of their home communities between 1948 and the late 1960s for a general studies class; work on the latter can be viewed at www.mappalachia.org.
-He serves as a Trustee of the Pine Mountain Settlement School and as a board member of the Mary Reynolds Babcock Foundation; he is a former board member of the Hindman Settlement School.
+He is a board member of the Mary Reynolds Babcock Foundation and is a former board member of the Hindman Settlement School and the Pine Mountain Settlement School.
 He also serves on the Press Board of the University Press of Kentucky.